osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 ## Overview

-*The Navigation by track* (GPX) option allows you to follow a predefined route (or track) on the map.
-It can be particularly helpful for outdoor activities such as hiking, cycling, or off-road driving, where having a planned route can enhance safety and efficiency of movement.
-If you are moving in an organized group, this feature can help each member of the group have the same information about the route as the others.
+*The Navigation by track* (GPX) option allows you to follow a predefined route or track on a map.
+It can be particularly useful for outdoor activities such as hiking, cycling, or off-road driving, where having a planned route can enhance safety and efficiency of movement.
+If you are traveling in an organized group, this feature can help each member of the group to have the same rout information the others.

 *Navigation by track* option can also be used in the everyday life.
 You can reuse previously [recorded track](../../plugins/trip-recording.md) or share it with your relatives or friends instead of explaining to them the route.
 You can also use for navigation [routes on the OsmAnd map](../../../../blog/routes/).
 How to highlight them on the map and what their colors mean is described in the [Routes section](../../map/vector-maps.md#routes) of the vector maps article.

 <Tabs groupId="operating-systems">